caretpro/evaluation/README.md

 The projects_data folder includes the projects used for the evaluation:
 - PA19, PA20, PA21, and PA22: contain incomplete classes.
-- -Execution projects: where the evaluation is performed.
+- -Execution projects: where the executions are performed.
 - -Solution projects: contain correctly completed classes.

 The results folder includes subfolders grouped by strategy, configuration, and LLM: